rafaelmchaves/card-transactions/README.md

 ./run.sh
 ```

-Maybe you need to execute this command before run the run.sh file, in order to grant permission to this file:
+Maybe you need to execute this command below before run the run.sh file, in order to grant permission to this file:
 ```
 chmod +x run.sh
 ```